About the College of Law

 Admission to Joint Degree Programs:

 Those interested in enrolling in a joint degree program must apply and be admitted to both the College of Law and the other appropriate school or college of the University.
 Admission to the College of Law does not guarantee one’s acceptance into another graduate program.
-Admission to the joint degree program shall be open to all law students who have a GPA of 2.5 or higher at the end of the 1L year.
+Admission to the joint degree program shall be open to all law students who have a GPA of 2.9 or higher in all Required Lower-Division Courses at the College of Law.
 A student’s eligibility for joint degree candidacy must be approved in advance by the Administrative Hearing Officer as meeting the qualification requirements for admission to the Joint Degree Program.”

-The Office of Student Affairs shall conduct a semi-annual review of each joint degree candidate’s progress in the Joint Degree Program.
-A faculty advisor from the joint degree school or department will provide the Office of Student Affairs with data on the student’s progression that school, college or department.
-The Office of Student Affairs shall determine whether the student is making satisfactory progress under the following factors: (1) the number of and reasons for “Incompletes” in course work; (2) failure to maintain a cumulative grade-point average above the grade-point average of 35% of students in the Required Lower-Division Courses in the student’s class; (3) the student’s standing in the non-law degree program; and (4) progress made and plans for satisfying the writing and optional oral defense requirements of the joint-degree program.
+The College of Law shall conduct a semi-annual review of each joint degree candidate’s progress in the Joint Degree Program.
+A faculty advisor from the joint degree school or department will provide the College of Law with data on the student’s progression that school, college or department.
+The College of Law shall determine whether the student is making satisfactory progress under the following factors: (1) the number of and reasons for “Incompletes” in course work; (2) failure to maintain a cumulative grade-point average of (GPA) of 2.9 or above; (3) the student’s standing in the non-law degree program; and (4) progress made and plans for satisfying the writing and optional oral defense requirements of the joint-degree program.

 Minimum Credit Hours:

 Students enrolled in joint degree programs, other than the Master of Professional Studies in Forest and Natural Resources Management at the SUNY College of Environmental Science and Forestry, must earn a minimum of 72 credit hours required for the J.D. at the College of Law.
 In addition, a minimum of 15 credit hours must be earned by successfully completing offerings outside the College of Law pursuant to the approved joint degree program.